bfidatadigipres/BFI_scripts/README.md

 # BFI_scripts [WIP]
 Welcome to the BFI Scripts Repository!
-This repository contains a collection of scripts developed by the British Film Institute (BFI) National Archive for various digital preservation and data management tasks.
+This repository contains a collection of scripts developed by the BFI National Archive's Data and Digital Preservation department for various digital preservation and data management tasks.

 # Contents